 Step 8: Carry out counts for packaging inserts and other accessories

-Custom packaging, custom logo stickers, Thank You cards, discount offers, and other packaging inserts and accessories that give that special touch to your products are an important point that can never be forgotten.
+Custom packaging, custom logo stickers, Thank You cards, discount offers, and other packaging inserts and accessories that give that special touch to your products are essential points that can never be forgotten.
 On top of that, these items take a while to be produced, so you must carry out packaging inserts counts in advance and take actions to avoid running out of precious accessories that make such a difference.

 Step 9: Place orders in advance and prepare enough stock

-How long does it take for products to be delivered during Chinese New Year?
+How long does it take to deliver products during the Chinese New Year?

 When does the business go back to normal after the Chinese New Year?

-The dropshipping business will hopefully go back to normal around a week or two after Chinese New Year for most suppliers.
-Some suppliers might be off a bit longer but it depends on each one.
+Hopefully, the dropshipping business will go back to normal around a week or two after Chinese New Year for most suppliers.
+Some suppliers might be off a bit longer, but it depends on each one.
 You’ll need to contact your suppliers directly to find out more information.